 Allotment group

-A weekly group meeting at our allotment in Reading, now meeting on alternate Thursday and Sunday mornings.
-Individual members of the group are also welcome to visit the allotment and do a spot of gardening, harvesting and watering!
+A weekly group meeting at our allotment in Reading.
+Individual members of the group are welcome to visit the allotment and do a spot of gardening, harvesting and watering!
 The allotment group is currently open to new members.
 Please email us at info@autangel.org.uk if you are interested in joining us.

 Our online queer support group (see above in Reading groups) is also open to people who don’t live locally to us.
-Please contact us if you’d be interested in joining.
+Please sign up here if you’d be interested in joining.

 This ten week programme offers autistic adults the opportunity to explore how autism affects them, together with a group of peers.
 An important element of the programme is the chance for participants to share their responses to knowing or discovering they are autistic with peers, and have the space and support offered to process these responses.

-You can see a detailed outline (coming soon) of the programme, read some FAQs and/or listen to and read feedback from some previous participants.
+You can see a detailed outline of the programme, read some FAQs and/or listen to and read feedback from some previous participants.

 We have now run two iterations of Exploring Being Autistic as an online programme, in addition to a number of previous in person versions.
 You can sign up to be on the list to join a future course.